Isaac Newton Facts

-But then lucky for him, the university saw how talented he was and they have him a scholarship, no more valeting for him then.
+But then lucky for him, the university saw how talented he was and they offered him a scholarship.

 When he was at university, this is when he became really keen on maths.
 He was so brilliant that he became a Professor of Mathematics when he was just 27 years old.

 That’s unbelievable to be a professor at that age!